godiard/help-activity/source/read.rst

 Applying
 --------

 The GetBooks Activity provides a way to expand access to many of the free books available worldwide.
-The 'My Documents' folder appears at the bottom of the screen when you are using Journal.
-Books can be stored in the My Documents folder for easier cataloging.
+The 'Documents' folder appears at the bottom of the screen when you are using Journal.
+Books can be stored in the Documents folder for easier cataloging.